Vaei/PlayMontageByTag/README.md

-# Play Montage By Tag
+# Play Montage Advanced

-Provides the ability task node `Play Montage by Tag and Wait` to play multiple montages on multiple meshes using only an `FGameplayTag` and `IPlayMontageByTagInterface::GetAbilityMontagesByTag`.
+Provides the ability task node `Play Montage Advanced and Wait` to play multiple montages on multiple meshes.

 Supports:
  * Montage Replication
  * Event Tags
+ * Psuedo Notifies that are much more reliable than anim based notifies
  * Override blend-in settings programmatically
  * Driver and Driven montages (Driven montages can match the animation duration of the Driver montage)

+> [!TIP]
-If you want to use blueprint, you need to add this manually by adding a `BlueprintImplementableEvent` that `IPlayMontageByTagInterface::GetAbilityMontagesByTag` calls, otherwise C++ is required.
+> If you want to use the interface version with blueprint, you need to add this manually by adding a `BlueprintImplementableEvent` that `IPlayMontageByTagInterface::GetAbilityMontagesByTag` calls, otherwise C++ is required.

 ![node](https://github.com/Vaei/repo_files/blob/main/PlayMontageByTag/node.png)